Roman194/Sorts-compare-Algorythhm_laba_3-/README.md

 This project shows the difference between required time for different sort algorythms. </br>
 ## Values generation
 Every time when project starts run, it generate N (8000) double pseudorandom values of exponential distribution. </br>
-As Java standart libraries can generate only uniform distribution values, custom realization of convertation of generated values from unifrom to exponential distribution was used. </br>
+As Java standart libraries can generate only uniform distribution values, custom realization of convertation of generated values from uniform to exponential distribution was used. </br>
 This convertation is based on calculation of table of intervals for current N and distribution.
 It can be visualized in Excel file like on screenshot below. </br>
 ![image](https://github.com/user-attachments/assets/1df35f32-a225-4eb7-9e10-a37ee65fec17) </br>
 In this screenshot the difference of the current P num and the next one is probability of matching the number to current interval (num before dot).